How Far Along Am I in My Pregnancy?: Your Week-By-Week Pregnancy Timeline

-So if someone tells you that you are 12 weeks along, you’ve technically only been actually pregnant for 10 weeks.
+If someone tells you that you are 12 weeks along, you’ve technically only been actually pregnant for 10 weeks.

 Month 1: Weeks 1 to 4

-It is important to note that early pregnancy symptoms are just like that of PMS, so the best way to tell if you have actually conceived is through positive pregnancy tests.
-Also, some women are plagued with symptoms throughout their pregnancy, while others experience very few.
+It is important to note that early pregnancy symptoms are similar to those of PMS.
+The best way to tell if you have actually conceived is through a positive pregnancy test (typically done at home) or a blood test (done at the doctor's office).

+Every woman's body is different, meaning that what one woman experiences is not guaranteed to be what another woman goes through.
+Some women are plagued with symptoms throughout their pregnancy while others experience very few.
 Each pregnancy is different, person to person, pregnancy to pregnancy.
 You might feel great during the first month, or you may begin to experience the very earliest pregnancy symptoms.

 Basically during the first month, if you have any symptoms, they are likely very similar to what you’d experience before a normal period.